sintosdev/sintosdev/README.md

 - 👋 Hi, I’m @sintosdev
-- 👀 I’m interested in software development
+- 👀 I’m interested in software
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate soon
-- 📫 How to reach me ...
+- 📫 You can reach me on gmail
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...